Be honest: how many unread emails do you have in your inbox?

 Here’s the workaround: instead of back-and-forthing with your IT department trying to get your video embedded directly into your email, use an engaging thumbnail as a link to your video.
 Adding a simple “play” pictogram (using an editing tool like Photoshop or Canva) can encourage even more clicks.

 If you use Mailchimp’s email marketing software, you can simply add a video “block”, paste the URL to your video, and it will pull the preview image directly from YouTube or Vimeo.
 Discover more tips on how to make engaging videos!

 Another option is to use a GIF as a link to your video.
 GIFs are tolerated by email clients and provide a useful sneak-peak of your video that leaves viewers wanting more.
 Even better: you don’t have to be a tech whizz to create one — free tools like EZGIF let you upload your video, select the best part, and create a compelling GIF in just a couple of clicks.

 You're wondering what kind of content you could offer to your very specific target group?
 Always be sure that your content is relevant to them!
 Ask yourself whether your content educates, informs, and entertains your audience.
 Need more insights?
 You'll find an example for healthcare video marketing in the linked blog post.

 Including video in your email marketing is a sure-fire way to improve engagement and get your message across in a way that’s understandable, digestible, and won’t have your subscribers yawning before they’ve scrolled to the end of the email (or worse still—not opening it at all).

 Without the right tools, making videos can be complex, time-consuming, and expensive.
-PlayPlay is the simplest video maker, and requires absolutely no knowledge of video making or editing (we promise!).
+PlayPlay is an online video creation solution that enables communication teams to turn any message into a compelling video, and requires absolutely no knowledge of video making or editing (we promise!).
 Start your 7-day free trial today, and you could have your first video made in minutes.